vyos/python-vyos-mgmt/README.md

 By default, exit() will not let you exit and will raise a VyOSError is there are uncommited or unsaved changes.
 You can override it with exit(force=True).

+## Credits

+This library was originally written by Hochikong (hochikong@foxmail.com (preferred), or michellehzg@gmail.com), and is now maintained by the VyOS project.